pvico/RX-Dual-Power/README.md

 The source with the highest voltage powers the model, the other one is isolated from the system.

-Note: with strategy #2, if two batteries of the same type and number of cells are used as power sources, they will be selected alternatively <sup><a href="#note9">9</a></sup> and will discharge in parallel.
+Note: with strategy #2, if two batteries of the same type and number of cells are used as power sources, they will be selected alternatively and will discharge in parallel.

 ## Typical configurations